 I’ve written about the advantages of buying quality over quantity before, but I wanted to illustrate the point further using an example from my personal experience.

 This black leather jacket by Ralph Lauren Purple Label is my favorite piece in my entire wardrobe.
-I paid $800 for it ten years ago.
+I paid $600 for it seven years ago.
 It was on clearance at the Ralph Lauren outlet at Woodbury Commons in upstate NY (I used to take the bus there every month to stock-up on items for my college eBay hustle – but that’s a story for a different day).
 The original retail value was $4,200.

 Not only is the fit perfect and the lambskin butter soft, but over the years this simple bomber jacket has become a sort of urban legend among my group of close friends.
 One of my boys dubbed it “the piece”.
 And when “the piece” gets broken out, that means it’s going to be a good night – or at least a long one.

 The thing is, when I wear this jacket, I feel like a million bucks.
 It’s like a piece of armor; I walk taller with it on and feel damn near immortal.
 It’s also like an old friend, full of incredible memories from the past seven years.